rtfisher/summerschool_lectures/README.md

 ```
 Note the docker cp command does not accept wildcards ("*"), so it is better to organize the files you wish to copy over in directories.

-2. To stop any running Docker containers, and to completely clean up the disk space used by Docker, you can use this one-line command:
+2. To stop any running Docker containers, and to completely clean up the disk space used by Docker, on OS/X you can use this one-line command:

 ```sh
 docker ps -q | xargs -r docker stop && \